Honors/BrainhoneyUploader/README.md

 of the shell script.
 The scripts `assign-sh` and `teacherUpload.sh` illustrate their respective functions for a teacher account.

-The actions work just as they do in the browser.
-Currently, the issue of the iPad not using cookies does not allow for successful uploads through the teacher adition.
-To combat this, we will need to perform all requests maunally, that is, without a browser interface.
-This seems the more robust method regardless of the cookie situation.

 # Interface
 The user interface includes a status bar to guide the user in the process of uploading a file.
 This is a unique design paradigm.
 Additionally, the idea of